satrobit/docker-obfs4-bridge/README.md

 First, ensure that `buildx` is already installed, you can follow [this link for the documentations](https://docs.docker.com/buildx/working-with-buildx/).
 > The supported archs are amd64, arm64 and 386

+If you are using an amd64 machine, you need to install needed emulators if you want to build arm64 images:

+    docker run --privileged --rm tonistiigi/binfmt --install arm64

 Then, you can cross-build it by running

     make crossbuild ARCH=arch